- Pets and Animals»

-A pup is nervous, excited or bored if he's pacing frequently.
-If you see your pet running in a circle around you, you should know that he is playful and wants you to join in the play.
+A dog is nervous, excited or bored if he's pacing frequently.
+If you see your canine playmate running in a circle around you, you should know that he is playful and wants you to join in the play.
 It is important to note these animals usually run after other animals regardless of whether they are bored or excited.

 28. Licking Genitals

 In most cases, animals lick their genitals to clean them.
 If your four-legged friend licks them excessively, he is bored or has a urinary infection.
 Most urinary infections are itchy and can cause genital discharge, which can trigger the genital licking behavior.

 In most times, a dog will wag tail to show friendliness or happiness.
 If he wags rapidly while holding it down, he's showing submissiveness.
 If he slowly wags the tail while keeping it in the natural position, he's showing alertness or playfulness.